Back to Blog

 Considerations:

 Best for: Technology companies and organizations with dedicated voice AI engineering teams that want maximum flexibility and fast iteration cycles.
-See our managed vs self-serve comparison for a detailed breakdown of the tradeoffs.
+See our managed vs self-serve comparison for a detailed breakdown of the tradeoffs, and why developer voice AI platforms are not enterprise-ready for the gaps that surface at production scale.

 4. Cognigy: Best for Multilingual Enterprise Contact Centers

 Cognigy supports 100+ languages and handles tens of thousands of concurrent calls, making it the strongest choice for multinational enterprises with contact centers spanning multiple regions.
-Their Deepgram Flux integration reduced latency by 200-600ms.
+Cognigy reports that its Deepgram Flux integration meaningfully reduced response latency.

 Key strengths: